Gaming Laptop vs Normal Laptop: Which One Is Right For You

 pc cooling fan

-Gaming notebooks, like the ASUS ROG Zephyrus, have more powerful cooling systems than regular laptops, like the MacBook Air, to handle the heat generated by demanding tasks like playing games and graphics rendering.
+Gaming laptops, like the ASUS ROG Zephyrus, have better cooling systems than regular laptops, like the MacBook Air, to deal with the heat from tough tasks like gaming and making graphics.

 Display Refresh Rate

-Performance laptops often have higher refresh rates of between 120Hz and 240Hz, to provide a smoother and more responsive gaming experience.
-This is because they are designed for high-performance gaming, which requires a display that can keep up with fast-paced action.
-A high refresh rate reduces motion blur and makes the image appear more fluid, giving gamers a competitive edge in online multiplayer games.
+Performance laptops often have higher refresh rates, like 120Hz to 240Hz, which makes gaming smoother and more responsive.
+They are made for high-performance gaming that needs a screen that can keep up with fast action.
+A high refresh rate means less blur and a more fluid image, which is great for gamers, especially in online multiplayer games.

 Keyboard Design